 Bibliographies arrange citations related to particular topics.
 They provide a guide to the literature on specific subjects or by a specific author.
 Bibliographies are useful for identifying core texts within a given field of inquiry.
 You may also see the term or title “Index” alongside bibliographies; indices guide users specifically to citations from newspapers, magazines, or other periodicals and are typically organized along a few “entry points” including subject, geography, date, or publication.
+Annotated bibliographies are typically used to gather background research and obtain a succinct summary about a specific topic within a discipline.

 Directories compile contact and background information about individuals and organizations, usually with a thematic and/or geographical focus.
 They are issued serially in order to provide up to date information.
 Directories are particularly useful for international research.
 They are also helpful for marketing and outreach efforts.
 Historical directories may be useful for genealogy or corporate history.